manufactured-solutions/MASA/README.md

 Citing MASA
 ====

-Should you use MASA in your research, please provide a citation of the library through the MASA paper, [MASA: a library for verification using manufactured and analytical solutions published in Engineering with Computers](http://link.springer.com/article/10.1007%2Fs00366-012-0267-9#page-1)
+Should you use MASA in your research, please provide a citation of the library through the paper, [MASA: a library for verification using manufactured and analytical solutions published in Engineering with Computers](http://link.springer.com/article/10.1007%2Fs00366-012-0267-9#page-1)

 Bibtex: